 Have you been looking for the perfect rug for your room?
 Texture, colour, pattern?
 I’ve got a little bit of everything for you!

 As with all of my online shopping, I try to balance STYLE, PRICE, and QUALITY.
 And while I can’t speak directly to the quality of each piece (I’m not crazy enough to order them ALL), I only select items that have 4+ stars.
-If you want some tips, I’ve included some great info near the bottom of this page OR you can read this blog post all about area rugs.
+If you want some tips, I’ve included some great info near the bottom of this page.

 Here are some online shopping tips to get you started:

 - Make sure that any item you buy has 4+ stars

 - Read the reviews.
 See how others felt about the quality/thickness/colours